A Framework for Ruling Out Quantum Speedups: Introduction

 \subsection{Our contributions}

 For the first result, we look at the promise version of block sensitivity.
-In the standard notion of block sensitivity $\blocksensitivity{f}$ (defined for total functions $f:\{0,1\}^n \rightarrow \{0,1\}$), a block is considered sensitive if flipping it forces the function value to flip from 0 to 1 or from 1 to 0.
-For partial functions ($f:D \subsetneq \{0,1\}^n \rightarrow \{0,1\}$), we relax this notion: a block is considered sensitive if flipping it causes the input to leave the promise (the function output is undefined)~\cite{chakraborty2022certificate}.
+Consider a function $f: \lbrace 0,1 \rbrace ^n \to \lbrace 0,1 \rbrace $.
+A \emph{block} $B$ is a subset of indices, $B \subset [n]$.
+For a total function, a block $B$ is considered sensitive for input $x$ if $f(x) \neq f(x^B)$, where $x^B$ is obtained by flipping coordinates in $B$.
+For partial functions, we relax this notion: a block is \emph{also} considered sensitive if flipping it causes the input to leave the promise (the function output is undefined)~\cite{chakraborty2022certificate}.
 We call this measure \emph{promised block sensitivity} and label it $\perpblocksensitivity{f}$.
-Note that for two measures $A$ and $B$, we use $A \polyeq B$ to denote that they are polynomially related.
+A formal definition of $\perpblocksensitivity{f}$ and other measures discussed may be found in~\Cref{sec:partial_function_measures}.
+For two measures $A$ and $B$, we use $A \polyeq B$ to denote that they are polynomially related.
 Using the promise version of block sensitivity we show that large quantum query advantages cannot arise when other complexity measures collapse.

-\begin{result}[\textbf{Requirements for superpolynomial quantum speedup};~\Cref{thm:measures_no_speedup}] For any partial Boolean function $f$, if either (i) critical block sensitivity \criticalblocksensitivity{f} are polynomially related to \emph{promised block sensitivity} \perpblocksensitivity{f}, or (ii) critical block sensitivity is polynomially related to critical certificate complexity \criticalcertificate{f}, then quantum and deterministic query complexities are polynomially related.
+\begin{result}[\textbf{Requirements for superpolynomial quantum speedup};~\Cref{thm:measures_no_speedup}] For any partial Boolean function $f$, if either (i) critical block sensitivity \criticalblocksensitivity{f} is polynomially related to \emph{promised block sensitivity} \perpblocksensitivity{f}, or (ii) critical block sensitivity is polynomially related to critical certificate complexity \criticalcertificate{f}, then quantum and deterministic query complexities are polynomially related.
 Formally,

 \end{result}